elibroftw/blog.elijahlopez.ca/content/posts/mobile-development-is-painful.md

 I had not heeded his advice because I thought it would not be as productive as React Native (since I know React already), but the way I see things now, I would not pick React Native for future projects.
 Any project that uses React Native becomes tech debt instantly.

+Expo is such a trap.
+It's a pain to remove.

-When I want to debug my mobile applicatin?
+When I want to debug my mobile application?

 ```text
 An error occurred while launching the application.
 Error while executing command 'c:\Users\maste\Documents\GitHub\SplitTheTank\node_modules\.bin\react-native.cmd run-android --no-packager' (error code 101) (error code 303)